-The Admission and Academic Standards Committee reserves the right to examine and take action on any student exhibiting low scholarship or failing to make satisfactory academic progress following each semester.
 All students dismissed from the College have the right of appeal to the Admission and Academic Standards committee.
+Requirements and deadlines for appealing an academic dismissal are provided to students at the time of notification.
 During the appeal process, a student's academic and conduct records will be taken into consideration.